PeirongShi/CanterburyCommuto/CanterburyCommuto/README.md

 ### Overlap Function Options

 This table summarizes the available options for the package's main function, including whether commuting information before and after the overlap can be considered, how realistic the results are, and a brief description.
+"Commuting Information (Pre/Post Overlap) Available?" refers to whether the system can provide separate commuting data for the parts of the route before and after the overlapping segment of a shared commute.

 | Option Name                 | Commuting Information (Pre/Post Overlap) Available? | Closeness to Reality (0 = Not Close, 10 = Very Close) | Description |
 |----------------------------|---------------------------|--------------------------------------|-------------|